From Quote to Payment: The Complete Freelancer Revenue Guide for 2026

 Step 4: Invoicing Like a Pro

-Every invoice should include: your business name and contact information, the client's name and billing address, a unique invoice number (sequential numbering like INV-001, INV-002 works fine), the invoice date and payment due date, itemized line items matching your quote or contract, the total amount due, accepted payment methods, and your late payment policy.
-If your contract includes late fees, restate them on the invoice as a reminder.
+Every invoice should include: your business name, client billing address, unique invoice number (INV-001, INV-002), invoice and due dates, itemized line items matching your contract, total amount, accepted payment methods, and late payment policy.

-Payment terms matter more than most freelancers realize.
-“Net 30” (payment due within 30 days) is the corporate standard, but freelancers who use “Net 15” or “Due on Receipt” get paid significantly faster.
-For new clients, consider requiring payment upon delivery or within 7 days.
-You can always extend terms for trusted repeat clients later.
-Also, send invoices immediately upon completing the work or reaching a milestone — every day you delay sending the invoice is a day added to your payment timeline.
+Freelancers who use “Net 15” or “Due on Receipt” get paid significantly faster than “Net 30.”
+For new clients, consider payment upon delivery or within 7 days.
+Send invoices immediately upon completing work -- every day you delay is a day added to your payment timeline.

 Pro Tip